360macky/scanner-cam/README.md

 ## 🤖 Concept

 ScannerCam is a web application that uses the [TensorFlow.js](https://www.tensorflow.org/js) computer vision library to detect objects in real time with the camera of a mobile device or a computer.
+Built with Next.js, React, TypeScript, TailwindCSS, and Playwright.

 ## 🛠 Core Development